 People don’t know unless they hear.
 They need to see the message of your life.
 They need to hear the message of the gospel through your words.
 It’s those things together.

 But as long as I, in my mind, say, “Well, you know, I’m not an outgoing person.
 People aren’t really open.
 The power is in the messenger and I’m not a very good messenger and witnessing is I’ll try to do good and live the life,” you know what it ends up in?
 About eight point five to nine people who are sincere, genuine, followers of Christ never share the love of Christ verbally or the gospel with anyone.

 It’s like we got a big stopper in the PVC conduit pipe from the grace and love of God to people.
 And the stopper is us.
 And the stopper is we believe some lies.
 We are witnesses.

 Stronghold number four: Sharing the good news is an event versus a process.
 It’s an event.
 And, by the way, there are wonderful, good events.
-What we want to do is somehow figure out how to get people to an event, instead of realizing it’s a process all the time.
+The weekends here.
+It’s an event.
+But what’s happened is we start thinking that what we want to do is somehow figure out how to get people to an event, instead of realizing it’s a process all the time.